pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_presence.md

 ```

 Parameters:
-- channels (Array) — Channels to set state.
-Provide either channels or channelGroups.
+- channels (Array): Either channels or channelGroups is required.
+Channels on which to set state.
-- channelGroups (Array) — Channel Groups to set state.
-Provide either channels or channelGroups.
+- channelGroups (Array): Either channels or channelGroups is required.
+Channel Group on which to set state.
-- state (any) — JSON key/value pairs with supported types: int, float, string.
-No nested objects.
-Keys starting with pn are reserved.
-If undefined, returns current state for the specified uuid.
+- state (any): JSON object with key/value pairs (int, float, string).
+No nesting.
+Keys prefixed with pn are reserved.
+If state is undefined, returns current state for the specified uuid.
 Existing keys are overwritten.
-Delete a key by setting its value to null.
+Delete keys by setting value to null.

 #### Get state